BedrockStreaming/forms/apps/docsite/docs/form-builder.md

 ### Navigating in a multi-step form

-To navigate in a form built by the form-builder, you can use the redux module from [@bedrockstreamin/form-redux](../form-redux/README.md)

-> e.g. `setNextStep(formId)` & `setPreviousStep(formId)` where the formId is the id of the form located in the config.

-The next action is handled in the submit button, everything is handled by the form-builder so there is nothing to do but adding a submit field at every step of a new multistep form.
+This library doesn't provide steps state management by default.
+You can implement your own step management logic through the `onNextStep` and `onPreviousStep` callbacks, there you can change the `currentStepIndex` prop passed to the `FormBuilder` as it is done in the previous example.

+:bulb: If you are using redux, we have a slice ready for you :point_right: [@bedrockstreaming/form-redux](../form-redux/README.md)

 ## FormField

-The FormField specific logics should be handled in the `dictionary`
-The FormField has props:
+The FormField specifics should be handled in the `dictionary` components The FormField has props:

 - id: the unique identifier of the field